MichaelC1999/chaser/README.md

 #### Mechanics of custom investment strategies

-Strategy contracts help UMA OO disputers make an objective, data-based determination as to whether or not a proposed investment is "better" for the given strategy.
+Strategy contracts help UMA OO disputers make an objective, data-based determination as to whether or not a proposed investment is better for the given strategy.
 Before moving investments, a pool must go through a process of determining whether or not to move

 - A user proposes that a given market is a better investment than the market where funds are currently deposited into, according to the current strategy (example: The Compound-Mainnet ETH market returns a higher yield with lower 30 day volatility than the current market on AAVE-V3-Optimism WETH)
-- This proposal is made by opening up an UMA assertion with a combination of the target protocol + network + market address and a hardcoded proposal complete with instructions on how disputers can verify the proposal.
+- This proposal opens up an UMA assertion with a combination of the target protocol + network + market address and a hardcoded proposal template complete with instructions on how disputers can verify the proposal.
-- The proposal can be verified by reading the Javascript code saved on the strategy contract and executing it locally.
-Alternatively, Chainlink functions can execute this code and verify the investment proposal immediately
+- UMA disputers verify that this proposal is true by reading the Javascript code saved on the strategy contract and executing it locally.
-- This code saved in the strategy contract does two things; queries the subgraphs of the lending markets in question and analyzes their data.
-This code returns the pool id of the better investment.
-If the pool id of the market currently holding the deposits is returned, the assertion should be rejected and the funds do not move.
+- This code does two things; queries the subgraphs of the lending markets in question and analyzes their data.
+- This code returns `true` if the proposed investment is currently better for your strategy than the current market the pool is invested into, and should therefore move funds to the new market.
+- If the code returns `false`, the proposed market is not a better investment and is not worth moving funds.
+Disputers will
-- If the assertion is successful, the "sendPositionChange()" callback is executed.
-This function unwinds the current position and sends the funds through the Across bridge to whatever network the new, better investment is on.
+- When a proposal is successful, Chaser unwinds the current position and sends the funds through the Across bridge to whatever network the new, better investment is on.
 This function also sends a CCIP message to the destination network with instructions on how and where to deposit the funds

+See the strategy contract creation tutorial above to make your own strategy.

 #### Mechanics of a deposit